umlaeute/Gem/README.txt

 ========

-just installing Gem is not enough ! you will have to tell pd that it should load that library !! you cannot create any Gem-objects without having loaded the Gem-library into pd !!!
+just installing Gem is not enough ! you will have to tell Pd that it should load that library !! you cannot create any Gem-objects without having loaded the Gem-library into Pd !!!

 make sure you have the proper binary for you OS
   - windows: Gem.dll, Gem.m_i386, Gem.m_*